-In cases voice embedding is used, both mixed input speech and enrollment speech use STFT and become time-frequency domain features.
-The voice embedding is extracted using USEF-TSE [9] which adds a multi-head cross-attention block between the enrollment and mixed TF features.
-Enrollment features are applied as query, mixed speech applied as key and value to calculate the voice embedding that can fully leverage the contextual relationship between the enrollment and mixed speech.
+First, both the mixed speech and the enrollment speech are transformed into time-frequency domain features via STFT.
+Second, enrollment embeddings are extracted using the Universal Speaker Embedding Free (USEF) block \cite{zeng2025usef}, which adds a learnable multi-head cross-attention module between the enrollment and mixed TF features.
+The enrollment features serve as Query, and the mixed speech features serve as Key and Value, to compute voice embeddings that fully leverage the contextual relationship between enrollment and mixed speech.